Joel is a journalist and researcher with a background in developmental and behavioral psychology, as well as cognitive development.

 In Forensic Faith, Jim defends the use of Christian Apologetics – the act of using facts to show the truth of Christianity – as essential in today’s world.

 Jim posits that the reason so many young people are leaving Christianity is that the Church has failed to answer their questions.
 In a world wherein science and culture have been weaponized as tools to attack Christianity, the Church has been wholly unprepared to defend itself.
 Falling back on pleas to “just believe”, arguments for the truth of Christianity have seemed particularly weak.

 In his years as a cold case detective, Jim spent a great deal of time reading over old witness testimonies and crime reports.
-He employed a skill known as Forensic Statement Analysis; a skill which allowed him to determine the motivations, truths and falsities behind these statements.
-Jim uses this skill in order to analyze scripture, and to look at the motivations behind attacks on Christianity.
+He employed a skill known as Forensic Statement Analysis; a skill which allowed him to determine the motivations, truths, and falsities behind these statements.
+Jim uses this skill in order to analyze scripture and to look at the motivations behind attacks on Christianity.
 In his new book, Jim teaches this skill and many others to the reader.
-Jim argues that Churches which attempt to shield young people from the world do them a great disservice, and are almost certain to lose them when these Christians encounter other worldviews for which they are not prepared.
+Jim argues that Churches that attempt to shield young people from the world do them a great disservice, and are almost certain to lose them when these Christians encounter other worldviews for which they are not prepared.

 Don’t teach these students, Jim says, train them.
 Prepare them not just to encounter, but to rebut the attacks which will be forced upon them.

 In Forensic Faith, Jim – who spent many years as a youth pastor – teaches the reader exactly what to teach the students and how to train them.

 This book is well written as an instructional guide, and it is essential to the modern church.

 Louise Powles from Norfolk, England on May 11, 2017: